anrbk-n/sentiment-analysis/README.md

-# Sentiment Analysis API with FastAPI and DistilBERT
+# Sentiment Analysis with FastAPI and DistilBERT

 This project implements a FastAPI-based API for sentiment analysis of text data.
 It leverages a fine-tuned DistilBERT model to classify the sentiment of input text as positive, negative, or neutral.
 The API is containerized with Docker for easy deployment and usage.